 The link between parents and teachers is of great benefit to a child’s development, and is demonstrated to children during that parent class time.
 Teachers appreciate parents’ information and insights about their children, and their time together is a great way to discuss, question, and observe.
 Likewise, parents may observe and gain perspective about child development in general and their own child in particular.

-In addition to classroom time, parents may also contribute to the Center in several other ways: community projects, general membership and room meetings, and governance.
+In addition to classroom time, parents may also contribute to the Center through participation on our Center Council and through volunteer opportunities such as hosting potluck parties, helping at our Annual Open House, and honoring our teachers during National Teacher Appreciation Week.
 These contributions add so much to our community.
 We look forward to partnering with you!